lrug/lrug.org/source/meetings/2018/august/index.html.md

   - :name: Skills Matter
 ---

-The May 2018 meeting of LRUG will be on *Monday the 13th of August*, from _6:00pm_ to _8:00pm_ (talks start at _6:30pm_).
+The August 2018 meeting of LRUG will be on *Monday the 13th of August*, from _6:00pm_ to _8:00pm_ (talks start at _6:30pm_).
 The venue, [Code Node][skills-matter-venue] between Moorgate and Liverpool St. stations, is provided by [Skills Matter](http://www.skillsmatter.com).
 [Full venue and